Talhanasar/BusTicket_Frontend/README.md

 Visit the live website: [Talha Paribahan](https://talha-paribahan.vercel.app/)

-This project is my first full-stack web design where I learned about data management and how to use data for specific needs.
+This project is my first MERN web app where I learned about data management and how to use data for specific needs.

 ## Features